MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 2. Is the source machine running a security scanner?
 If yes, **Exclude the entities** in ATP, either directly with **Close and exclude** or via the **Exclusion** page (under **Configuration** – available for Azure ATP admins).

-3. If the answer to all the preceding questions is no, assume this is malicious.
+3. 3.
+If the answer to all the preceding questions is no, keep investigating focusing on the source computer.
+Click on the source computer to go to its profile page.
+Check what happened around the time of the request, searching for unusual activities, such as: who was logged in, which resources where accessed.
+If you enabled Windows Defender ATP integration, click the Windows Defender ATP icon (add picture) to further investigate the machine.
+In Windows Defender ATP you can see which processes and alerts occurred around the time of the alert.

 **Remediation**